 "Metcalf Theatre gave me a whole new point of view.
-It should me the importance of music and acting that I can incorporate in my daily life."
+It showed me the importance of music and acting that I can incorporate in my daily life."

 "Metcalf Theatre helped me find my own voice and learn to be confident in my own skin."